Emotions have a powerful effect on how you feel each day. In fact, if you have asthma, you may notice that your emotions play a part in your symptoms.

 If you have thoughts of suicide or you know someone who is having those thoughts, you should call for emergency services or the National Suicide Prevention Lifeline at 800-273-8255.

 You should also contact your doctor if you experience symptoms of anxiety.
-According to the National Institute of Mental Health, symptoms of generalized anxiety to watch for can include:
+According to the

 - easily fatigued